astronomyk/SimCADO/SimCADO/README.txt

 will begin implementing the others.

 NOTE:
-SimCADO v0.2 only works on Python 2.7.
-We apologise that we have not yet made the leap into Python 3.
+SimCADO v0.2 only works on Python >3.
+We apologise that we have not yet made the leap to backwards compatibility for Python 2.7.
 This will come with the SimCADO v1.0 release.
+(** in the words of Tom Robitaille: "Python 3 is the future, deal with it")

-As SimCADO is still in its pre-alpha stage, there are several things it can't do yet.
+As SimCADO is still in its alpha stage, there are several things it can't do yet.
 All of these points are on our to-do list, so please be patient.
 - read 2D images
 - use SCAO or MCAO PSF files